zeldamagix/Mahjong/README.md

 Left Click does multiple things, depends on the state of the game. left click on the empty rectangle:
-1. Nothing if last tile cannot be called and not the current player
+1. Nothing if last tile cannot be called and not the next player in line to draw
+2. current player gets their tile back (used to remake moves)
-2. call a tile if tile can be used in a set
+3. call a tile if tile can be used in a set
-3. draw a tile if current player and cannot use tile to make a set
+4. draw a tile if next player in line and next player cannot use tile to make a set

 left click within the hand:
 After drawing a tile: